Disability travel insurance

 Do I need disability travel insurance?

-Disability travel insurance isn’t compulsory, but as mentioned above, if you have a disability or are planning a trip for a disabled person in your care, we would highly advise purchasing a policy through one of the many reputable insurance providers we work with.
+If you have a disability or are looking at insurance for people in your care who are disabled, we would highly advise purchasing a policy through one of the many reputable insurance providers we work with.

 As much as we all look forward to enjoying our holidays, we cannot always prepare for the unexpected.